xzgamesstudio/DeathEngine/TECHNICAL.md

 | **Crazy** | 8 | The experimental end.
 None of these are subtle |
 | **Bass** | 5 | Same engine, very different voicing, for bass DI |

-Nothing is named after a band, an album or a person — partly so this can be given away without anyone having to think about it, and partly because "Dissonant Fog" tells you more about what you are about to hear than a band name does.
-They're also exposed as host programs, so a DAW's own preset browser sees all 46.

 Most of them use the pedals: `Hell Gate` and `Machine Room` run the chainsaw under the riff, `Titan Step` and `Sub Terror` lean on the octave divider,